Phy1a/CY-BER-Path/README.md

 5. 'add_wall' : - This function adds a wall to a tile in a specific direction. - It also updates the walls of the adjacent tile based on the                     direction of the added wall.

-6. `is_target_valid' : - This function checks if a given position is valid to place a target. - Checks that the target is not in contact with         other       targets or random walls.
+6. 'is_target_valid' : - This function checks if a given position is valid to place a target. - Checks that the target is not in contact with         other       targets or random walls.

-7. Random_wall : - This function fills an array with random coordinates for walls.
+7. 'random_wall' : - This function fills an array with random coordinates for walls.

 8. 'add_map_side_walls' : - This function adds walls to the sides of the board.

-9. `add_map_target' : - This function adds targets to the map by choosing valid positions.
+9. 'add_map_target' : - This function adds targets to the map by choosing valid positions.

-10. `add_map_robot' : - This function adds robots to the map by choosing valid positions.
+10. 'add_map_robot' : - This function adds robots to the map by choosing valid positions.

 These functions are essential for creating, displaying and manipulating the card in the game.
 They are the basis of the functioning of the the interaction of players with the gaming environment.